anonHan/anonHan/Readme.md

 # 👨🏼‍💻 About Me:

 + I am an aspiring Data Analyst who loves to play with the data.
-+ 🏢 I'm currently working in TCS as a Developer.
++ 🏢 I'm currently working with TCS as a Developer.
 + 📈 I'm currently learning more about Data Analysis, Data Visualization and Machine Learning Algorithms.
 + 📌 I enjoy to build personal projects in my free time.
 + 🧡 In love with SQL😍